A systematic investigation into the effect of roughness on self-propelled swimming plates: Results

 \subsection{Self-Propelled Swimming}

-We find the Self-Propelled Swimming (SPS) state by setting the wave speed $\zeta$ to zero the mean thrust $\overline{C_T}$.
+We find the Self-Propelled Swimming (SPS) state by setting the wave speed $\zeta$ to zero the mean net thrust $\overline{C_T}$.
 The wave speed is an effective control parameter to counter roughness adjustments because increasing $\zeta$ increases the thrust production, as shown for a smooth plate in figure \ref{fig:SPS}b.
-Figure \ref{fig:SPS}a illustrates the change in body shape as the wave speed increases.
+Figure \ref{fig:SPS}a illustrates the change in body shape as the wave speed increases which is a product of fixing the frequency with $St=0.3$ and letting the wavelength change the wave speed.
 Changing $\zeta$ to achieve SPS allows us to keep $\Rey$, $St$ and $A_1$ constant to test different surface conditions without changing these important swimming parameters identified in the literature.
-We use Brent's method to find the $\overline{C_T}(\zeta)=0$ root within a tolerance of $10^{-2}$ which allows us to balance precision with the number of iterations.
+We use Brent's method \citep{Brent1971AnFunction} to find the $\overline{C_T}(\zeta)=0$ root within a tolerance of $10^{-2}$ which allows us to balance precision with the number of iterations; the tabulated solutions are presented in table \ref{tab:forces12}.

 Using this approach, we found that a decrease in the roughness wavelength $\lambda$ requires an increase of $\zeta$ to maintain SPS, figure \ref{fig:SPS}c. $\zeta$ changes with $\lambda$ like the function $\frac{1}{|\lambda|}+c$ (figure \ref{fig:SPS}c).
 The $\zeta,\lambda$ relationship leads us to restrict $\lambda$ in the range $(1/4, 1/52)$ as the limits are ill-conditioned.
 Longer wavelengths asymptote to the smooth SPS ($\zeta=1.06$) where $\lambda \equiv 1/0$ whilst all $\lambda<1/52$ are drag-producing for our set-up.